handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 import "handsontable/styles/ht-theme-falcon.min.css";
 ```

-### ③ Apply your theme

-You can apply the theme in one of two ways:
+Apply the theme in one of two ways:

 - Using a CSS class: Add the theme class (e.g., `ht-theme-falcon-dark-auto`) to the container element that holds the data grid.
-- Using the themeName option: Specify the theme in the configuration, as shown below:
+- Using the themeName option: Specify the theme in the configuration, like so:

 ```js
 const hot = new Handsontable(container, {